dougwyu/HJA_analyses_Kelpie/sjSDM/R-git/kelpie/hmsc_data_LiYuanheng_20200827/README.txt

-metre.road (continuous): distance to road (meter) metre.stream (continuous): distance to stream (meter) yrs.disturb.min (numeric): years since last disturbance hja (factor): inside or outside the official HJA Andrews Experimental forest border (all sites are in forest) The above covariates also have scaled version (e.g. elevation.scale)
+metre.road (continuous): distance to road (meter) metre.stream (continuous): distance to stream (meter) yrs.disturb.min (numeric): years since last disturbance hja (factor): inside or outside the official HJ Andrews Experimental forest border (all sites are in forest) The above covariates also have scaled version (e.g. elevation.scale)

 # multispectral covariates, correlated with vegetation condition and plant species composition